yuninxia/HPCToolkit/doc/src/users/quickstart.md

 ```

 By default, `hpcstruct` skips certain known files.
-If you need to include such a file, use the `-i|--include` option.
+If you need detailed analysis of a binary that would otherwise be skipped,
+use the `-i|--include` option.

 ```
 hpcstruct -i file-name measurements-directory
 ```

-You can see a list of all modules from the measurements directory
+You can see a list of all binaries associated with an execution's
-with the `--show-files` option.
+measurements directory with the `--show-files` option.

 ```
 hpcstruct --show-files measurements-directory
 ```

-In practice, most modules are analyzed in less than a minute,
+In practice, `hpcstruct` analyzes most CPU or GPU binaries in less than a minute,
 so these options are normally not needed.
 ````